fanduel-oss/refract/docs/introduction/core-concepts.md

 ### Effects

 For effects, your application shouldn't be able to function without them.
-For instance, you can look at the typeahead example: without input debouncing and network requests, the input component would lose its main functionality.
+For instance, you can look at the [typeahead example](../../examples/typeahead): without input debouncing and network requests, the input component would lose its main functionality.

-In the case of effects, Refract helps you separate them in different logical units, increasing maintainability of your apps and promoting code re-use.
+In the case of effects, Refract helps you separate them into different logical units, increasing maintainability of your apps and promoting code re-use.
 Read [Thinking in Refract](./thinking-in-refract.md) for a more detailed explanation.

 ## Paradigms